barek2k2/ML_Ruby/README.md

 ```
  - ### K-Nearest Neighbors Algorithm - Example on Recommended/Similar products in E-Commerce based application

-   Imagine you have a dataset representing various products in an e-commerce platform, each characterized by specific features.
+   Imagine you have a training dataset representing various products in an e-commerce platform, each characterized by specific features.
 Now, you want to find similar products to a given product (let's say, product ID 4) based on these features.

 ```
     products = [